einoayk/cirq_circuit_optimizer/README.md

 ### Tests

-For each transformer function there is a test class which currently includes two tests.
+For each transformer function there is a test class which currently includes three tests.
 The first test creates a circuit and adds the left hand side of the identity that the transformer being tested implements.
 It then applies the transfomer to that circuit and checks if it outputs the correct circuit.
 The second test does the same but it adds the left hand side of the identity multiple times on random qubits.
+The third test creates a random circuit and applies to it the transformer that is being tested.
+It then checks if the effect of the outputted circuit and the original circuits have equivalent effects using Cirq's function assert_circuits_with_terminal_measurements_are_equivalent.

 All test can be run by navigating to the root of the directory using command prompt and running "python -m unittest".